 - The compromise will make you feel like you are no longer yourself.

-- Giving in to the ask will make you feel so resentful towards your partner that you shut down and disconnect from the relationship.
+- Giving in to the ask will make you feel so resentful toward your partner that you start disconnecting from the relationship.

 Heightening your and your partner’s sense of safety will help with secure attachment in your relationship.
 This means discussing with your partner what makes them insecure, and consciously practicing reassurance.

 One example of deepening safety might be committing to calling your partner once a day for 15 minutes when you are on a trip.
 You can let them know how much you miss them or how important they are to you.

 Selfhood doesn’t have to be built entirely by oneself.
 In fact, healthy individuation is easier when partners support each other’s identities.
 Try to understand their needs, even if they make you nervous or uncomfortable.
 Let them know you genuinely want them to be themselves, and that you will do your very best to accommodate that need.

 - Talking openly about your attachment needs and capacities

 - Agreeing to look at differences in needs as neutral (to avoid blaming and shaming)